Nagpur: Religious places and festivals

+Koradi Shree Mahalaxmi Jagdamba Mata Mandir popularly known as Koradi Devi Temple Located in Koradi City near Nagpur.
+It is one of the famous devi temple in Vidarbha.
+There are 51 Shakti-peeths of Devi.
+The Koradi Devi Temple is considered as one of the Shakti-peeths.
+On Navratri more than 50,000 lamps were lighted at the temple premises.

 Religious events are observed in the city throughout the year.
 Ram Navami is celebrated in Nagpur with shobha yatra with a procession of floats depicting events from the Ramayana.
-Processions are also held on important festivals of other religions such as Dhamma Chakra Pravartan Din, Vijayadashami, Eid E Milad, Guru Nanak Jayanti, Mahavir Jayanti, Durga puja, Ganesh Chaturthi and Moharram.
+Processions are also held on important festivals of other religions such as Dhamma Chakra Pravartan Din, Vijayadashami, Mawlid, Guru Nanak Jayanti, Mahavir Jayanti, Durga Puja, Ganesh Chaturthi and Muharram.
 Like the rest of India, Nagpurkars celebrate major Hindu festivals like Diwali, Holi and Dussera with enthusiasm.
 Celebrations lasting for several days are held on Ganesh Chaturthi and Durga Puja festivals in virtually every small locality in the city.

 The city also contains a sizeable Muslim population, and famous places of worship for Muslims include the Jama Masjid-Mominpura and Bohri Jamatkhana-Itwari.
 The most famous shrine (dargah) of Tajuddin Muhammad Badruddin is at Tajabad.
 Annual Urs is celebrated in great enthusiasm and unity on 26th of Muharram.
 Nagpur Is also called as Tajpur as the holy shirine of Sufi Saint Baba Tajuddin.

 The St. Francis De Sales Cathedral is located in Sadar as well as the All Saints Cathedral church.
 There are many south Indian temples in Nagpur like Sarveshwara Devalayam, where all south Indian festivals are celebrated like Sitarama Kalyanam, Radha Kalyanam Dhanurmasa celebration with Andal Kalyanam, Balaji temple in seminary hills where every year Bramhotsavam to Lord Balaji and Lord Kartikeya is celebrated here.
 There are 2 Ayyapa temples, one at Ayyapa Nagar and the other at Harihara Nagar, Raghvendraswami Mutt, Murugananda Swami Temple at Mohan Nagar, Nimishamba Devi temple Subramanyiam devastanam at Sitabuldi and many more such south Indian temples are here in Nagpur as there is quite a good populations of south Indians in Nagpur.

 Marbat Festival is a unique festival for Nagpur and is organised every year a day after the bullock festival of 'Pola'.
 The tradition of taking out the Marbat processions of 'kali' (black) and 'pivli' (yellow) Marbats (idols), started in 1880 in the eastern part of the city.
-A number of 'badgyas' (mascots), representing contemporary symbols of evil, comprise another feature of the annual processions.
+A number of 'badgyas' (Marathi) (Meaning Mascots in English), representing contemporary symbols of evil, comprise another feature of the annual processions.
 This festival dates back to the 19th century when the Bhonsla dynasty ruled.

 There is a Parsi Zoroastrian Agiary (Dar-e-Meher) in Nagpur, where the Parsi New Year is celebrated by the Parsi community in Nagpur.